-Description of Data: Out of 46 graduates, a majority of students showed middling satisfaction over co-curricular activities at the college.
-In a range of 0-5-star scale for measuring graduates' satisfaction of their chosen course, 11 students leveled three stars and 9 graduates have marked four stars upon five stars.
-Some of the graduates, i.e7, gave five stars to the academic subject that helped them towards a career job whereas only 8 graduates rated two stars.
+Description of Data: Out of 60 graduates, a majority of students showed middling satisfaction over co-curricular activities at the college.
+In a range of 0-5-star scale for measuring graduates' satisfaction of their chosen course, 17 students leveled three and four stars upon five stars.
+A slightly smaller, i.e., 13 graduates gave five stars to the academic subject that helped them towards a career job where as only 8 graduates rated two stars.
 A small number of graduates either declined to mark any star or gave one star (see Figure 4).

 Inferences.
 The analysis of graduates' responses to co-curricular activities at the college shows that a majority of graduates have middling satisfaction.
-Although the college conducts many activities throughout the year, the graduates are probably unhappy at the way such programs are conducted, or they have not found the sports of their choice.
+Although the college conducts many activities throughout the year, the graduates are probably unhappy at the way such programs are conducted, or they not have found the sports of their choice.
 Alternatively, they may be expecting many more such activities at the college.
 Thus, the college needs to pay attention to these and such other aspects while planning, organizing, and evaluating such activities.